lukasturcani/atomlite/docs/source/index.rst

 Getting help
 ------------

-If you get stuck using :mod:`atomlite` we I encourage you to get in touch on Discord (`invite link`_) or by creating an `issue`_ on GitHub.
+If you get stuck using :mod:`atomlite` I encourage you to get in touch on Discord (`invite link`_) or by creating an `issue`_ on GitHub.
 I'm happy to help!